-•The existing arrangement in the EU will be further developed:

-eSecurity the protection against unauthorized

-access from outside

-eSafety protection against failures (e.g. system failures,

-redundancy in the system, event data

-recorders for failure tracking in case of an

-accident, etc.

-Latest discussions (November 2015)
+- The existing arrangement in the EU will be further developed: - eSecurity the protection (technical means) against unauthorized access from outside - eSafety protection against failures (e.g. system failures, data storage sytems for failure tracking in case of an accident while in automated mode (tbd what automation level), etc. - Latest discussions (November 2015)